Time to be honest. We deal with a lot of paperwork.

 If a student is absent for more than one day, I will put important skill work they are missing inside of this folder for us to complete together when they come back.

 Each of my students also has a shelf bin.
-Inside of this are their IEP Progress Monitoring Rings, a First Then board, sight word pockets, and other random supplies.
+Inside this are their IEP Progress Monitoring Rings, a First Then board, sight word pockets, and other random supplies.

 You can find the “Monday” sequence spelling (Days of the Week) activity in the Resource Library.
 There is also one for months of the year too.

-Not only do my students have their own color-coded desk boxes, shelf bins, work spaces, IEP goal boxes, and iPad backgrounds… I keep each student’s progress data and information in a color-coded binder by my desk.
+Not only do my students have their own color-coded desk boxes, shelf bins, workspaces, IEP goal boxes, and iPad backgrounds… I keep each student’s progress data and information in a color-coded binder by my desk.

 To create color-coded sections inside of my PCL, I simply laminated pieces of cardstock… which you can laminate construction paper or Astrobrights paper too.